ivan-kolesnik/sp-course/README.md

 # University System Programming Course
-There you can find some of labworks that have been done during System Programming course at KhAI University.
+Here you can find some of labworks that have been done during System Programming course at KhAI University.

 ## Notes
 This project uses **git submodules**.
-If you are not familiar with it, please check it out at https://git-scm.com/book/en/v2/Git-Tools-Submodules.
+Before using, please check it out at https://git-scm.com/book/en/v2/Git-Tools-Submodules.